 Belhaven University has adopted an internal grievance procedure providing for the prompt and equitable resolution of student complaints alleging any action prohibited by regulations implementing the American with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, and other pertinent federal, state, and local disability anti-discrimination laws.

-The Dean of Student Development shall serve as the complaint coordinator.
+For grievances related to academic accommodations, The Dean of Student Development shall serve as the Complaint "Coordinator".

-- 1. Applicants or students shall file complaints, in writing, with the Dean of Student Development.
+- 1. Applicants or students shall file complaints, in writing, with the Coordinator.
 A complaint shall contain the name and address of the person filing it and a brief description of the alleged violation.
 If the complainant needs an accommodation in order to file the complaint, he/she should inform the person taking the complaint. - 2.
 Such complaints must be filed within forty-five calendar days after the complainant becomes aware of the alleged violation. - 3.
 An investigation, as may be appropriate, shall follow the filing of a complaint.
-The Dean of Student Development will conduct the investigation. - 4.
-The Dean of Student Development shall issue a written determination regarding the complaint and a description of the resolution and shall forward a copy to the complainant within a reasonable time. - 5.
+The Coordinator will conduct the investigation. - 4.
+The Coordinator shall issue a written determination regarding the complaint and a description of the resolution and shall forward a copy to the complainant within a reasonable time. - 5.
 The complainant may request a reconsideration of the case in instances where he/she is dissatisfied with the resolution.
-Persons with complaints should make requests for reconsideration to the Vice President for Student Affairs and Athletics within thirty calendar days of the date of the written determination issued by the Dean.
-The Vice President for Student Affairs and Athletics shall issue a decision regarding the appeal within a reasonable time, and the decision shall be final.
+Persons with complaints should make requests for reconsideration to the Assistant Vice President for Student Success within thirty calendar days of the date of the written determination issued by the Coordinator.
+The Vice President for Student Affairs and Athletics shall issue a decision regarding the appeal within a reasonable time, and the decision shall be final. - 6.
+The Assistant Vice President for Student Success shall issue a decision regarding the appeal within a reasonable time, and the decision will be final.